ACC Libraries Laptop Guidelines

-The laptops were purchased to promote information literacy efforts and to increase library access points by circulating wireless laptops to ACC students and staff for in-library use only.
-When laptops are not being used for instruction by faculty librarians, they can be borrowed from the library circulation desks.
+ACC Library Services promotes information literacy efforts by using wireless laptops for library instruction sessions.
+LS also increases library access points by circulating wireless laptops to current students, faculty, and staff for in-library use only.
+When laptops are not being used for instruction by librarians, they can be borrowed from the library Checkout Desks.

 - Laptops are available on a first-come, first-served basis.